njagwani/AzureTimedTriggeredFunctionProject/README.md

 ![](Images/HighlevelFlowDiagram.png)

-## 💯 Short Introfuction On Azure Functions 💯
+## 💯 Short Introduction On Azure Functions 💯
 Azure Functions is Serverless meanging you don't really have to worry about the infrastructure to run these functions.
 You just need to focus on the code using the langusge of your choice and Azure will manage your infrastructure.
 These services can trigger your function or send data input to your function or receive data output from your function.
 Serverless Logic - Code you write runs on servers that azure manages.